jetseven/JSMailSender/readme.md

 **Unimplemented or incomplete, but planned**

 * No CRAM-MD5 authentication
-* State Machine is incomplete.
-    * Some transitions will leave a stream hanging in the open state.
-    * Some transitions will throw an exception.
 * Should be better integrated with the reachability APIs on iOS.
 * Gracefully handle network timeouts.
 * Documentation